isc-projects/kea/doc/sphinx/arm/security.rst

 TLS is used on HTTP communication providing three increasing levels of
 protection:

 - no TLS.
-The connection is a plain text, unencrypted HTTP.
+The connection is plain text, unencrypted HTTP.
 This is the only option available in prior versions.

 - encryption i.e. protection against passive attacks and